Ashish100000/Movies-Recommendation-System/README.md

-#Movie Recommendation System 🎬 | AI-Powered Movie Suggestions
+Movie Recommendation System 🎬
 This Movie Recommendation System suggests movies based on user preferences using machine learning techniques.
-Built with Python, Streamlit, and scikit-learn, it analyzes 4,803 movies from the TMDB dataset to provide personalized recommendations.
+Built with Python, Streamlit, and scikit-learn, it analyzes 5000 movies from the TMDB dataset to provide personalized recommendations.

 🚀 Key Features:
 ✅ Content-Based Filtering: Uses TF-IDF Vectorization & Cosine Similarity for accurate recommendations.